-As an employee, you may be able to reduce your taxes by deducting unreimbursed job-related expenses.
-These expenses may be claimed as 2% limited miscellaneous itemized deductions or, if based on self-employment income, they may be deducted on Schedule C. You should keep receipts to substantiate these expenses.
+If you are self-employed, you may be able to reduce your taxes by deducting unreimbursed job-related expenses.
+If based on self-employment income, they may be deducted on Schedule C. You should keep receipts to substantiate these expenses.
 Examples of some of the items you may be able to deduct include:

 You also may be able to deduct work-related education courses or seminars if they meet certain requirements.
 Education typically meeting the requirements includes refresher courses, courses on current developments, and vocational courses.
 However, education that qualifies you for a new trade or business, or that helps you to meet the minimum education requirements of your present trade or business, is not deductible.
 For example, a security specialist cannot deduct the expenses of going to a police academy to become a state police officer.
 Additional unreimbursed expenses may be deductible if you are a self-employed security specialist filing Schedule C. Examples of some items you may be able to deduct include:

 - Car and truck expenses when getting from one workplace to another within the general area where your business is located